Charles R. Jennison

 Charles Rainsford Jennison also known as "Doc" Jennison (June 6, 1834 – June 21, 1884) was a member of the anti-slavery faction during Bleeding Kansas, a famous Jayhawker, and a member of the Kansas State Senate in the 1870s.
-He later served as a Union colonel and as a leader of Jayhawker militias during the American Civil War.
+He later served as a Union colonel and as a leader of Jayhawker militias during the American Civil War, until being dishonorably discharged for murder and robbery.

-Early life and Bleeding Kansas
+Early life and education

-Charles R. Jennison was born on June 6, 1834 in Antwerp, Jefferson County, New York.
-His family moved to Wisconsin in 1846 where Jennison studied medicine.
-Marrying at the age of 20, Dr. Jennison moved to Osawatomie, Kansas in 1858 and to Mound City, Kansas shortly thereafter.
+Charles R. Jennison was born on June 6, 1834, in Antwerp, New York in Jefferson County.
+His family moved to Albany, Wisconsin in 1846, where Jennison studied medicine.
+At the age of 20, Jennison married.
+In 1858, he moved to Osawatomie, Kansas and to Mound City, Kansas, shortly thereafter.
 Jennison was considered the most brutal and unscrupulous of the jayhawkers.

+Career

+Bleeding Kansas

-Whereas some other prominent leaders of irregulars in the Bleeding Kansas border conflict shared these traits, Jennison was distinguished by his blatant plunder for personal gain.
+While some other prominent leaders of irregulars in the Bleeding Kansas border conflict shared these traits, Jennison was distinguished by his blatant plunder for personal gain.
 Jennison cooperated with James Montgomery in opposing pro-slavery settlers and irregulars believed to be in league with Border Ruffians.
 In command of nine men, Jennison "tried" and hanged Russell Hinds near the state line at Mine Creek for the offense of helping to return a fugitive slave to his master in Missouri.
 Returning a slave was not only legal, but required at the time under the Fugitive Slave Act.

 Hinds had rejected the standard $25 reward ($515 in 2005 dollars), but did accept $5 reimbursement for his expenses in transporting the slave, who had agreed to return to his master while awaiting legal emancipation.
 The acceptance of the reimbursement was enough to convince Jennison to hand down a death sentence.